department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/government-forms.md

 Many Veterans refer to certain forms by their more common, casual name.
 For example, DD214 instead of the official Department of Defense form name, DD Form 214.
 For forms like these, we refer to them by the term that Veterans understand.
 These exceptions are noted in the list of forms.

-- **Example:**
-  Find out how to request your military records, including your DD214, through milConnect.
+- **Like this:** Find out how to request your military records, including your DD214, through milConnect.